luisdiaz9/Project-1/README.md

 Y:0 <br>
 Actual Mean (Crimes2011-2019):168 <br>
 R squared:60% <br>
-Conclusion: It can be concluded that this place is 54% away from crashing the Risk Free Rate Market (1 - 168/385).
+Conclusion: It can be concluded that 'Violent Crimes in Cuernavaca' are 54% away from crashing the Risk Free Rate Market (1 - 168/385).

 Comparison between Huimanguillo Tabasco-Violent Crime	if Y = 0 vs Actual Mean:<br>
 b:7.9277 <br>